 Pain affecting the back, often restricting movement.
 Is usually caused by minor damage to the ligaments and muscles in the back.
-The lover back is especially vulnerable to these problems because it supports most of the body’s weight and is under continual stress from movements such as bending, twisting.
+The Lower back is especially vulnerable to these problems because it supports most of the body’s weight and is under continual stress from movements such as bending, twisting.

 In the UK back pain accounts for the greatest loss of work hours, and 80% of the population will experience back pain in their lives.
 Today’s lifestyle creates an insidious strain on the back, stressing the soft tissues and predisposing them to injury.